What are the benefits of dry ice blasting?

 The cryogenic cleaning technique is based on the projection of dry ice pellets onto the surfaces to be cleaned.

-More details on the dry ice cleaning technique on the page base.
+More details on the dry ice cleaning technique are available at the bottom of the page.
 Click on the link Explanations of dry ice blasting

 Let's compare cleanliness techniques